 Catching and Apprehending More Intruders in Low-Light conditions

-O&M companies, operating in the solar industry are at risk of being the victim of various forms of crime:
+O&M companies, operating in the solar industry are at risk of being the victim of various forms of crime, such as:

 - Organised theft of panels and wiring